fotosyn/berrycam/README.md

 It's important that you have the following items to run BerryCam.

-1. A Raspberry Pi computer (any model) with WiFi connectivity
+1. A Raspberry Pi computer (any model) with WiFi connectivity.
 2. An SD card.
-Most models now take the Micro SD type although some work with standard sized SD cards
+Most models now take the Micro SD type although some work with standard sized SD cards.
-3. All the necessary leads (power supply, HDMI cable mouse and keyboard if working from Raspberry Pi OS desktop)
+3. All the necessary leads (power supply, HDMI cable, mouse and keyboard, if working from Raspberry Pi OS desktop).
-4. A working WiFi connection
+4. A working WiFi connection.
-5. A Raspberry Pi camera module (V1, V2, Noir and HQ Camera all work)
+5. A Raspberry Pi camera module (V1, V2, NoIR and HQ Camera all work).
-6. An iOS device (iPhone or iPad)
+6. An iOS device running iOS 14 (iPhone or iPad).

 ---

 # Useful guides to get started

 > Before we get into the detail of setting up and using BerryCam, here are some useful resources.
 It's worthwhile taking the time to explore these pages as they will help you get your Raspberry Pi up and running for the first time.
-If you're familiar with all of this you may wish to [skip this part](#markdown-header-setting-up-the-camera)
+If you're familiar with all of this you may wish to [skip this part](#setting-up-the-camera)

 [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) Here you’ll learn about your Raspberry Pi, what things you need to use it, and how to set it up.